Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 * Pitot Heat Check - Set the **pitot heat to ON** and wait for the ground crew to confirm it's warm.
 After that, put the **pitot heat to OFF**.

-> 🟠 Pitot heat should not be used for more than 1
+> 🟡 CAUTION: Pitot heat should not be used for more than 1
 > minute during ground operations.

 ## Communication